 Pickleball Courts Will Be Closed

-S, March 28th, ALL DAY
+S, April 25th, ALL DAY

 Writers at ARC w/ Torri Thompson:

-T, March 3rd & 17th, 10:30 AM
+T, April 7th & 21st, 10:30 AM

 There are no requirements or assumptions that any of us are expert, accomplished writers.
 All you need is an interest in any kind of writing (journals, blogs, poetry, life writing, genealogy, newsletters, etc.).
 The group could provide a forum for anyone who would like to read from their own writing (asking for feedback if wished).
 The group could read and discuss small passages about the craft and practice of writing; they may also bring in writers from our larger community as guest speakers.
 Location: Conference Room